ptyspawn/ssp21-IKI/report.md

 ## Abstract protocol

-This section present an abstract protocol that a SCADA master might use to procure a certificate to communicate with an endpoint in the field.
-The following steps are performed in order:
+This section present an abstract protocol that a SCADA master might use to procure a certificate to communicate with an outstation in the field.

+1. The master makes a request to the authority asking for a fresh certificate serial number (CSN).

-1. The master informs the authority that it would like to provision a new certificate, and the CA replies with a 256-bit random nonce that will be used as the certificate serial number (CSN), but also doubles as an identifier for the entire transaction.
+2. The CA replies with a 256-bit random nonce that will be used as the CSN, but also doubles as an identifier for the entire transaction.
 The CA records this nonce in an internal database along with the time it processed the request (Ts for "start time").

-2. The master requests that the outstation (aka field asset) provide its current device time (Td) and boot nonce (Nb), providing it with the CA's certificate ID.
+3. The master makes a request to the outstation for attestation of its current device time (Td) and boot nonce (N), providing it with the CSN from the authority.

-The outstation replies with the triplet of information {CSN, Td, Nb}, and signs it with its signing key.
+4. The outstation replies with the triplet of information {CSN, Td, N}, and signs it with its private key.
 This triplet plus signature is know as the outstation time attestation (OTA).

-3. The master creates a certificate signing request (CSR), and includes the OTA as an extension.
+5. The master creates a certificate signing request (CSR) including the OTA as an extension.
 It sends it to the CA to provision a certificate.

-4. The CA receives the CSR, and validates the authenticity of the ETA using the endpoint's public key.
-The CA calculates that the elapsed time from Ts to reception of the CSR is within some configurable bounds.
-The CA verifies that the master's CSR contains a known identity and public key.
+6. The CA processes the CSR and validates the authenticity of both the CSR itself, and the OTA using the appropriate public kets.
+The CA calculates the elapsed time from Ts to reception of the CSR is within some configurable limit.
 If all the checks pass, the CA then issues a certificate with the following contents:

     A) The 'serialNumber' field will contain the CSN identifier originally created by the authority.
 	B) The `subject` field will be the name of the master, known to the CA in its internal database.